uadmin/uadmin-docs/document_system/tutorial/part5.rst

         Name string `uadmin:"required"`
     }

-Create another file in the models folder named “document.go” with the following codes below.
+Create another file in the models folder named **document.go** with the following codes below.
 Link the Channel model to the Document model.

 .. code-block:: go